blackawa/micropress/spec/03_usecase/01_system_administrator.md

 An user sends invitation to a wrong address.
 He accesses to a inivitation list page.
 He delete invitation.
 Micropress deletes invitation information.

+## view invitations

+### Basic course

+1. An user requests invitations list page, and micropress validates his privilege.
+Then micropress returns invitations list.

+### Alternative courses

+An user is not an administrator, so micropress returns 403 error.

+## withdraw invitation

+### Basic course

+1. An user requests invitations list page, and micropress returns it.
+1. An user select an invitation to withdraw, so micropress withdraws it.

+### Alternative courses

+He mis-typed invitation address, and he noticed it just after sending invitation.
+So he clicked 'cancel' button in invitation completion page.

+## accept invitation

+### Basic course

+1. An user receives email from micropress, and he clicks link to accept invitation.
+1. Micropress returns invitation acception page.
+He select to join the micropress.
+1. Micropress returns welcome page.
+Then the user jumps to his dashboard by 'go to dashboard' button.

 ## expel user

 ### Basic course